francescoo22/masters-thesis/chapters/4-Annotation-System.typ

   Pass-Sh, ""
 )

-*TODO*
+Pass rules define what happens to the annotations of a reference after passing it to a method.
-$alpha beta ~> alpha' beta' ~> alpha'' beta''$ means that after passing a reference annotated with $alpha beta$ as argument where $alpha' beta'$ is expected, the reference will be annotated with $alpha'' beta''$ right after the method call.
+If derivable, a judgement $alpha beta ~> alpha' beta' ~> alpha'' beta''$ indicates that after passing a reference annotated with $alpha beta$ to a method expecting an argument annotated with $alpha' beta'$, the reference will be annotated with $alpha'' beta''$ after the call.
+However, these rules are not sufficient to type a method call statement since passing the same reference more than once to the same method call is a situation that has to be handled carefully.
+Nonetheless, the rules are fundamental to express the logic of the annotation system and will be used for typing method calls in subsequent sections.

 == Paths
 <cap:paths>